vijayashrir/ml2finalproject/README.md

 I've build a python code that you build your own Image Classifier as a beginner and also train your images and to make predection.

-# Info

-This is a python program made by Rohan Thomas(me), I'm a 14 yrs and my areas of Intrest is Machine Learning, AI, Deep-Learning, Neural Networks etc. Here in this program I've used TensorFlow and Keras and the Neural Network used here is Convolutional Neural Networks

 # Pre-requistes

 TensorFlow: